mhano/RegenerativeDistributedCache/README.md

 CorrelatedAwaitManager receives a copy of all messages delivered to it then delivers to any threads that have setup an awaiter for the specified key value.

-Basically a very short lived hyper efficient subscribe mechanism to support coordination within in distributed system, much cheaper than setting up a typical subscriber.
+Basically a very short lived hyper efficient subscribe mechanism to support coordination within a distributed system, much cheaper than setting up a typical subscriber.

 *used in RegenerativeCacheManager*